moodboom/rad-scripts/README.md

 In more complex continuously automated environments, use git-next-xxx to determine the pending version and apply it to the code base right before committing.
-Best practice is to create 3 app-specific major,minor,patch commit scripts that manage the details, and use them for every commit.
+Best practice is to create 3 app-specific [major|minor|patch] scripts that manage the details, and use them for every commit.

 See rs-xxx scripts (used to publish rad-scripts itself).